microsoft/Windows-IoT-Samples/NFCForIoT/README.md

 ## Configure the NFC Service to start automatically
-In order to minimize the number of resources used by IoT Core, the NFC Service does not start by default.
+In order to minimize the number of resources used by IoT Enterprise, the NFC Service does not start by default.
 To make it start automatically, use [SSH](https://docs.microsoft.com/en-us/windows/iot-core/connect-your-device/ssh) to connect to the device and then

   1. Run ```sc config SEMgrSvc start=auto``` to set this service to autostart on boot.
   1. Run ```sc start SEMgrSvc``` to start it for this session.